kavishkagihan/ROP-Buffer-overflow/README.md

 # Description

 This is a basic ROP based Buffer Overflow attack scenario.
-You can compile the vuln.c with gcc as below and start your attack.
+You can compile the vuln.c with gcc as below.

 `gcc -m64 -no-pie -fno-stack-protector -static vuln.c -o bof`